History of the Saxophone

 - Extending its lower range

-He also had a solid history of improving instruments, a reputation as a master workman and produced some of the finest specimens of flutes, clarinets, and the then popular ophicleide.
+He also had a solid history of improving instruments and a reputation as a master workman.
+He produced some of the finest specimens of flutes, clarinets, and the then-popular ophicleide.

-His observation of the balance of brass and woodwind instruments in musical composition and performance at the time made him aware of the tonal disparity between strings and wind, as well as brasses and woodwinds.
-He noticed that the brasses were overpowering the woodwinds and the winds were overpowering the strings.
-This led him to believe that there was a missing range that a hybrid woodwind and brass instrument might be able to fill.
-He began developing the Saxophone with the following objectives : -
+His observation of the balance of brass and woodwind instruments in musical composition and performance at the time made him aware of the tonal disparity between strings and wind and brasses and woodwinds.
+He noticed that the brasses were overpowering the woodwinds, and the winds were overpowering the strings.
+This led him to believe there was a missing range that a hybrid woodwind and brass instrument might be able to fill.
+He began developing the Saxophone with the following objectives: -

 |